ff0000-ad-tech/ad-velvet/README.md

 # Getting Started

 <a name="getting-started"></a>
 Models for "Ad Data" are built using the Velvet Platform.
 For this, you will need a Velvet account.
 Go to https://www.velvet.tech/ for more information.
+Once you have an account, you will need to create a campaign, an ad template, collections, and ad data.

 Velvet-compatible ads include `velvet-enabler.js`, either compiled, inlined, or as a script load.
 How you get that file depends on your packaging work-flow.
 We recommend NPM.